-PM10 is measured at a Whitehaven Coal owned property, approximately 1.5 km to the east of the north-eastern boundary of the mining lease.
+PM{10} is measured at a Whitehaven Coal owned property, approximately 1.5 km to the east of the northeastern boundary of the mining lease.
 For the majority of the year, the results were within the criteria.
-However, the mean annual PM10 particulate level was 31.61 μ g/m3 which exceeded the criteria by 1.61 μ g/m3.
-This value is consistent with the predicted mean annual PM10 particulate levels in the EIS (between 15 μ g/m3 and 35 μ g/m3).
+However, the mean annual PM{10} particulate level was 19.1 μg/m3 which was within the 30 μg/m3 criteria.
+This value is consistent with the predicted mean annual PM{10} particulate levels in the EIS (between 15 μg/m3 and 35 μg/m3).

-The 24 hour average PM{10} particulate level was exceeded on 54 occasions during 2019.
+The 24 hour average PM{10} particulate level was exceeded on 18 occasions during 2020.
 However, these exceedances are not due to the development as the site remains in closure and the measurements correlate with regional dust storms and the prolonged drought conditions.
-Total suspended particulate matter was within target criteria during the year with a value of 63 μ g/m3.
+Total suspended particulate matter was within target criteria during the year with a value of 38.2 μ g/m3.